 CALIFORNIA MARINE PROTECTED AREA OUTREACH AND EDUCATION SMALL GRANTS PROGRAM, ROUND 3

-The 3rd round of the MPA Outreach and Education Small Grants Program will build on the success of distributing over $1 million in funding to organizations across California to enhance MPA compliance and stewardship.
+The 3rd round of the MPA Outreach and Education Small Grants Program builds on the success of distributing over $1 million in funding to organizations across California to enhance MPA compliance and stewardship.

-This round of funding will be competitive.
+This round of funding is competitive.
 Local, state and federal public agencies, public or private universities, non-profits, for-profit entities, and California Native American Tribes or tribal organizations are eligible to apply.
-Additional private funds will support increased outreach, technical support, and capacity to be given to organizations located in and serving Environmental Justice Communities and to encourage these organizations to submit proposals.
-See below for definitions of California Native American Tribes or tribal organizations and Environmental Justice Communities.
+Additional private funds support increased outreach, technical support, and capacity to be given to organizations located in and serving Environmental Justice Communities and to encourage these organizations to submit proposals.

-This third round of funding will provide grants between $25,000 and $100,000 to proposals that engage or conduct outreach targeting:
+This third round of funding provides grants between $25,000 and $100,000 to proposals that engage or conduct outreach targeting:

 - Recreational and commercial fishing communities.